Category Archives: Creative Process

 10. Be careful only in a perverse way.

-Sad to say, it is almost an accident that we are there at all and I cringe to think we might have missed such a wonderful presentation of this artists early work.
+It is sad to say that we are there almost by accident, and I cringe to think we might have missed such a wonderful presentation of this artist’s early work.

 Beginning as a committed Abstract Expressionist, the evolution of Diebenkorn’s work during the Berkeley years unfolds as one passes through the exhibition.